Poster Compliance Center Blog

 closeup unemployment insurance paper

 Colorado’s Department of Labor and Employment has issued a new unemployment insurance notice (Notice to Workers).
 The notice has undergone several changes, which we’ve outlined below.
-What’s New in Colorado?
-Proper Classification of Workers Based on an update to Colorado’s Employment Security Act, workers now have the right to be properly classified as employees or […]
+Colorado’s New Unemployment Insurance Notice Proper Classification of Workers Based on an update to Colorado’s Employment Security Act, workers now have the right to be properly classified as employees […]

 New Workers’ Comp Requirement for Florida Employers